 Many patients have come to Bluff because of the commitment of their family members to get their loved one help.
 Persuading an addicted individual to accept help can be a difficult process.
 Once addiction has hijacked the brain, thought processes and decision-making are compromised by substance use.

 Before a patient starts treatment, we’ve often spent weeks educating families and the addicted individual about what to expect in treatment and how we can help break the cycle of addiction.
-Once they arrive, our team of physicians, psychiatric providers, licensed therapists and counselors use their medical expertise and their many years of experience to compassionately help individuals achieve and maintain sobriety, and learn the coping skills to live a fulfilling alcohol and drug free life.
+Once they arrive, our team of psychiatric providers, addiction treatment professionals, licensed therapists and counselors use their medical expertise and their many years of experience to compassionately help individuals achieve and maintain sobriety, and learn the coping skills to live a fulfilling alcohol and drug free life.

 What Families Can Expect